Sohamnayak4/craftmvp2/README.md

-# CraftMVP - MVP Development Agency
+# StellarMVP - MVP Development Agency

-A modern, responsive website for CraftMVP - a development agency specializing in rapid MVP and landing page development.
+A modern, responsive website for StellarMVP - a development agency specializing in rapid MVP and landing page development.

 ## 🚀 Features